-CHM’s money-saving health care cost solution for hundreds of Christian ministries is helping one of them free up funds to accomplish their God-given mission of rescuing children.
+CHM’s health care cost solution for hundreds of Christian ministries is helping one of them accomplish their God-given mission of rescuing children.

 “The administrative burden of finding solid health care is complex,” said Kirk Falconer, CEO of Destiny Rescue USA, a ministry that rescues children from sex trafficking.

 “Originally, we considered hiring someone to organize and maintain the health care plan for our staff.
-But since we now are members of Christian Healthcare Ministries, we don’t need to spend money to manage our plan.
+But since we now are members of Christian Healthcare Ministries, we don’t need anyone to manage our plan.

 “Our employees appreciate the CHM program and it doesn’t exhaust our budget.
 We can focus on our calling: rescuing children.”